eic/epic-prod/docs/RECO/25.04.1/index.md

                 minQ2=1000 , Sub-directory or File Count:1
             18x275 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:2
-                minQ2=1000 , Sub-directory or File Count:1
             5x41 , Sub-directory or File Count:1
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:2
-                minQ2=10 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:1
-                minQ2=1000 , Sub-directory or File Count:3
             18x275 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:1
-                minQ2=10 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:3
             5x41 , Sub-directory or File Count:3
-                minQ2=10 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:6
     EXCLUSIVE , Sub-directory or File Count:7
         DEMP , Sub-directory or File Count:2
             DEMPgen-1.2.2 , Sub-directory or File Count:3
                 10x100 , Sub-directory or File Count:3
-                    q2_10_20 , Sub-directory or File Count:1
-                    q2_20_35 , Sub-directory or File Count:1
-                    q2_3_10 , Sub-directory or File Count:1
-                18x275 , Sub-directory or File Count:3
-                    q2_10_20 , Sub-directory or File Count:1
-                    q2_20_35 , Sub-directory or File Count:1
-                    q2_3_10 , Sub-directory or File Count:1
-                5x41 , Sub-directory or File Count:4
-                    q2_10_20 , Sub-directory or File Count:2
-                    q2_1_10 , Sub-directory or File Count:1
-                    q2_20_35 , Sub-directory or File Count:2
                     q2_3_10 , Sub-directory or File Count:1
             DEMPgen-1.2.3 , Sub-directory or File Count:1
                 10x130 , Sub-directory or File Count:3